 So, let’s start.
 Finally the…

-Haruno Sakura: the character, the meaning, the hate analysis
+Haruno Sakura: the character, the meaning, the hate (1) – analysis start

-The introductory chapter of the character Haruno Sakura in the Naruto manga.
+Chapter 03 is the chapter that introduces us to the character of Sakura Haruno in the Naruto manga.

 What do we find out about her?
-That she’s a cute girl (in Naruto’s conception, though Kishi didn’t intended for her at first to be cute), that he likes a lot.
+That she’s a cute girl that he likes a lot.
+In Naruto’s conception at least, though Kishi didn’t intended for her at first to be cute.

 What is funny though, is that people only hate her, though we are shown that she’s not the only one who acts like that.